Skip to content

 The choice of the appropriate format depends heavily on what is to be achieved.

-When content needs to be conveyed in a concise and entertaining way: An explanatory film is particularly well suited to attracting attention and presenting content quickly.
-When discussions at events need to be made visible: Graphic recording can visually accompany workshops or conferences and document discussions.
-When complex topics need to be explained in an understandable way: Big pictures reveal their particular strength when it comes to topics such as: • Strategy • Transformation • Processes • Organizational development They make it clear how individual topics are connected—and create a common basis for discussion for teams and organizations.
+When you want to convey content in a concise and entertaining way: An explanatory video is particularly well-suited for capturing attention and presenting content quickly.
+When you want to visualize discussions at events: Graphic recording can visually accompany workshops or conferences and document discussions.
+When complex topics need to be explained in an understandable way For topics such as

 Making complex topics visually understandable

-Complex interrelationships pose many challenges, especially in companies.
-Strategies must be communicated clearly, changes must be explained, and teams need a common understanding of new processes and goals.
-Visualization can help to make the big picture visible.
-Big pictures combine content, perspectives, and interrelationships in a single image, enabling a shared view of complex topics.
+In businesses in particular, complex interrelationships give rise to many challenges.
+Strategies must be communicated clearly, changes must be explained, and teams need a shared understanding of new processes and goals.
+Visualization can help make the big picture clear.
+Big Pictures bring together content, perspectives, and interrelationships in a single image—enabling a shared view of complex topics.

 Learn more about Big Pictures

-If you want to explain complex topics such as strategy, transformation, or processes in an understandable way, big pictures can help to visualize connections and create a common understanding.
-In the next step, you can take a look at: • how a big picture is created • how companies use it in strategy or change projects • examples from practice
+If you want to explain complex topics like strategy, transformation, or processes in a way that’s easy to understand, Big Pictures can help make connections clear and foster a shared understanding.
+Next, you can explore: 👉 how a Big Picture is created 👉 how companies use it in strategy or change projects 👉 what real-world examples are available

 Get started today—schedule your free initial consultation!